dabit3/react-chatbots/README.md

 awsmobile init -y
 ```

-Once the project is created, we'll need to add cognito funcionality in order to interact with Lex.
+Once the project is created, we'll need to add Amazon Cognito functionality in order to interact with Lex.
 To do so we can run the following command:

 ```bash
 awsmobile user-signin enable